X

 1. Choose the best container for planting citrus

 The container should be twice as large as the citrus nursery pot to give the roots room to grow.
 A half whiskey barrel is my favorite size for growing citrus.
 Large ceramic or terra cotta pots also work well.
-Look for a container that is at least 2 feet wide (61 cm) and 2 feet (61 cm) deep.
+Look for a container at least 2 feet wide (61 cm) and 2 feet (61 cm) deep.
 It should hold at least 20 gallons (about 2 cubic feet of soil) or more.
+Get more information about the best sizes for containers in this guide.

 Place on a plant dolly before filling with soil in cold climates so the container can be moved to a sheltered location during the coldest months of the year.

-The pot should have several drain holes around the circumference of the pot.
+The pot should have several drain holes around its circumference.
 Drill additional holes if necessary.
-It is best to have the pot off ground on pot feet rather than sitting in a tray (standing water can breed mosquitoes).
+Having the pot off the ground on pot feet rather than sitting in a tray (standing water can breed mosquitoes).

 2. Plant citrus at the right time

-3. Some citrus is better suited to containers than others, here is what to look for:
+Some citrus is better suited to containers than others.
+Here is what to look for:

 • Buy citrus trees grafted onto dwarf rootstock.
 Dwarf trees produce the same size and quality of fruit but yield 50-60 percent less fruit.